naveengganapa26/DSEdify-Reg-Form/README.md

 ## Deployment

-The project is deployed and accessible via Netlify.
+The project is deployed and accessible via Vercel.
 To view the live demo, visit the hosted application link provided in the repository.

 ## Getting Started